JVerwolf/byzantine_generals/README.md

 ### Algorithm

-In his paper, Lamport describes an algorithm that uses oral messages.
-He shows that when using oral messages, this problem is solvable if-and-only-if more than two thirds of the generals are loyal.
+In his paper, Lamport describes an algorithm that uses spoken messages.
+He shows that when using spoken messages, this problem is solvable if-and-only-if more than two thirds of the generals are loyal.